osmpPhilly/map-app/README.md

 Just gettin' started.

 ##Aging Out of Place?
-**A visual analysis showing the impact of gentrification on Philadelphia’s elderly population.**
+**OSMP 2015 - A visual analysis showing the impact of gentrification on Philadelphia’s elderly population.**

 As a “city of neighborhoods”, much of Philadelphia’s culture has been established by long term residents.
 As the city has finally begun to see a population increase, attention has been focused on the influx of millennials and young families living in (or returning to) Philadelphia.
 However, less analysis has been completed to determine how these current trends have impacted (or will soon impact) the city’s elderly population.